 In the third example, there are sixteen BSSIDs and the lowest possible AID that can be assigned to any STA

-is 16.
+is 16 (n=4, k=15, see 8.4.2.6 (TIM element).
 There are no group addressed frames buffered at the AP for the transmitted BSSID, and the DTIM Count field in the TIM element of the transmitted BSSID is 0.
 The nontransmitted BSSID Index 3 also has the DTIM Count field set to 0 and has group addressed frames buffered at the AP.
 All other nontransmitted BSSIDs have no buffered group addressed frames.
 In addition, the STA with AID 39 has individually addressed frames buffered at the AP.
 Figure O-6 (Partial Virtual Bitmap example #5, Method A) and Figure O-7 (Virtual Example #5, Method B) show the values of the Bitmap Control and Partial Virtual

-Bitmap fields that would be part of the TIM element for this example when Method A and Method B are used, respectively.
+Bitmap fields that would be part of the TIM element for this example when Method A (N2=4, see 8.4.2.6 (TIM element)) and Method B (N0=2, N1=4, N2=4, see 8.4.2.6 (TIM element)) are used, respectively.

 W.r.t.
 D2.8-443 make the following changes: